R-Taneja/URL-Cleaner/README.md

 # URL-Cleaner
-Clean URLs before sharing them.
+A tool to clean URLs before sharing them.